9 Reasons Your Offline Business Must Have an Online Presence

 - Researching alternatives before making a buying decision

-With an online presence you can give them just the information that they are looking for, and just when they are looking for it.
-This means less phone calls with technical questions and more sales.
+With an online presence, you can give them just the information that they are looking for, and just when they are looking for it.
+This means fewer phone calls with technical questions and more sales.
+You can spend more time working on the revenue generating activities in your business and spend less time handling common customer service issues.

 Email marketing is one of the most effective ways to develop a relationship and increase sales.